 Are they asking about pay?
 They shouldn’t have to because the salary should be listed in the job ad so everyone is on the same page from the beginning.

 Are they asking any technical questions?
 Great!
 They’re detail oriented and passionate about specifics.

 As long as the candidate demonstrates interest, that’s all that matters.
-If someone lacks any curiosity about the place and people with whom they’ll be spending 40 – 60h every week, it could very be that they’re shy or introverted, but at the same time it could demonstrate a lack of interest; it’s a point worth flagging up for discussion.
+If someone lacks any curiosity about the place and people with whom they’ll be spending 40 – 60h every week, it could very be that they’re shy or introverted, but at the same time it could demonstrate a lack of interest; a point worth discussing further.

-Takeaway: Think outside of the box when hiring for building maintenance
+Takeaway: Think Outside of the Box when Hiring for Building Maintenance Jobs

 We hope you’ve found the points above helpful, but, of course, there’s always more to learn!
-Below, you can check out our interview with Shannon Tymosko and learn more about her own journey and the fantastic advice she has on offer, too!
+Want more interview questions?
+We have Electrical and Plumbing interview questions!
+Or, check out our interview with Shannon Tymosko and learn more about her own journey and the fantastic advice she has on offer, too!